 Tuesday, September 12, 2017

-Here's Tuesday's Truth For Week Fifty-Nine: The Tribute In Light Endangers Birds Migrating
+Here's Tuesday's Truth For Week Fifty-Five: The Tribute In Light Endangers Birds Migrating

-It's the fifty-ninth week of my Tuesday's Truths series!
+It's the fifty-fifth week of my Tuesday's Truths series!

 Today is also the somber day after the sixteenth anniversary of the September Eleventh Terrorists attacks, which occurred on September 11, 2001.
 Therefore I am dedicating this entry to a harsh fact regarding The Tribute In Light, which shines all night long on the anniversary of the September Eleventh Terrorists attacks.
 A photograph of The Tribute In Light (from a web-page associated with NPR), can be seen atop this entry.